natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 ## The Case of the Hanging Logger

+### Background: The Need for Supervisor Call

+When user-space programs need to perform actions that require **access** to hardware or protected system resources like r*eading input or writing to a file*, they cannot interact with the hardware (disk) directly.

+Instead, they must **request** these services from the operating system through well-defined interfaces known as <span class="orange-bold">system call APIs</span>.
+These APIs are typically provided by system libraries (like `libc` in Linux), which act as a **bridge** between the application and the OS kernel.

+Under the hood, the API triggers a software interrupt or trap instruction that switches the CPU from user mode to kernel mode, allowing the kernel to safely perform the requested operation before returning control.

+{:.highlight}
+Understanding this interface is critical, especially in cases where responsiveness and efficient resource handling are essential—such as in a logging program that waits for user input.

+### Scenario
 You wrote a simple C application to log user activities in real-time.
 It reads user inputs from the terminal and records the input along with timestamps into a log file.
 However, you notice the application hangs whenever users stop providing input for extended periods.

 Your logging function snippet looks something like this: